MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     * Confirm that `Application Insights Extension Status` is `Pre-Installed Site Extension, version 2.8.x.xxxx` and is running.

-        If it isn't running, follow the instructions to [enable Application Insights monitoring](#enable-autoinstrumentation-monitoring).
+        If it isn't running, follow the instructions to [enable Application Insights monitoring](#enable-application-insights).

     * Confirm that the status source exists and looks like `Status source D:\home\LogFiles\ApplicationInsights\status\status_RD0003FF0317B6_4248_1.json`.

         If a similar value isn't present, it means the application isn't currently running or isn't supported.
-To ensure that the application is running, try manually visiting the application URL/application endpoints, which will allow the runtime information to become available.
+To ensure that the application is running, try manually visiting the application URL/application endpoints, which allows the runtime information to become available.

     * Confirm that `IKeyExists` is `true`.
         If not, add `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` with your instrumentation key GUID to your application settings.